 B.F.
-Skinner on Horses
+Skinner on

 There is definitely something wrong with the way the horses are handled," wrote Skinner (1983, p.
 82) after making several visits to a horse barn.